Degree Details and Courses

-This 36-credit Master of Arts degree is composed of 3 Required Core Courses, 1 Customizable Core Course, and 8 Elective Courses.
-Within the Required Core Courses is the culminating experience of a Research and Thesis III course.
-In addition, you can choose to pursue one of the three optional Areas of Concentration, including:
+This 40-credit Master of Science degree is composed of 4 Required Core Courses and 6 Elective Courses.
+Within the Electives you can choose to pursue one of the six optional Areas of Concentration, including:

 Core Courses - Required

-You may choose to pursue one of the three optional Areas of Concentration.
-To qualify, you must select 4 courses from within that Area of Concentration.
+You may choose to pursue one of the six optional Areas of Concentration.
+To qualify, follow the unique set of course requirements for your particular concentration.

 This option extends the 10-course degree program to 11 courses.